 Seattle Maritime 101 is sponsored by a unique partnership between business, labor, industry associations and government.
 To learn more about each of the partners, please visit the sponsor page on this website.

-Presenting Sponsors: Seattle Propeller Club, Port of Seattle, Harley Marine Services.
+Presenting Sponsors - Seattle Propeller Club, Port of Seattle, and Harley Marine Services.

-Industry Sponsors - Crowley Maritime, Foss Maritime, Glosten, Holland America Line, The Northwest Seaport Alliance, U.S. Oil and Refining, Washington Maritime Federation, and Washington Maritime.
+Industry Sponsors - Crowley Maritime, Foss Maritime, and The Northwest Seaport Alliance.

 Industry Partners – Global Diving & Salvage, Jones Stevedoring, Manson Construction, Marine Exchange of Puget Sound, Manson Construction, International WorkBoat Show/WorkBoat magazine, Island Tug and Barge, Pacific Marine Expo/National Fisherman, SSA Marine | Carrix, and Washington Chain and Supply.